Skip to content

 The Public Policy Advocacy working group is seeking to shape an ambitious and effective outcome of the Convention on Biological Diversity (CBD) COP16 in 2024.
 The FfB Foundation is an official observer member of the CBD, which means that the working group can intervene during the meetings of the convention and suggest amendments to its protocols.

-In 2023, the working group will advocate for effective regulation and policies to support the ambitious implementation of the GBF.
+In 2023, the working group will follow the developments within global and regional biodiversity public policies and regulation, and will also advocate for effective regulation and policies to support the ambitious implementation of the GBF.
 The working group contributed to the Global Biodiversity Framework negotiations at COP15 last year.
 Please find an overview of all our COP15 activities on this page.

 Co-chairs: Sonya Likhtman (Federated Hermes Limited) and Emine Isciel (Storebrand Asset Management)